NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2025

 Recognition of deferred tax assets

 The recognition of deferred tax assets is based upon whether it is more likely than not that sufficient and suitable taxable profits will be available in the future against which the reversal of temporary differences can be deducted.
 To determine the future taxable profits, reference is made to the latest available profit forecasts.
-Where the temporary differences are related to losses, relevant tax law is considered to determine the availability of the losses to offset against the future taxable profits.
+Where the temporary differences are related .

 5. LOSS FOR FINANCIAL PERIOD